 The Saxon Math homeschool kits for K through 8/7 include everything you will need to teach one child.
 All books are softbound, black and white, and can be used with additional or successive students with purchase of additional consumable tests/worksheets.

 The Saxon Math Home Study Kits for Algebra 1/2 and higher include hardback Saxon math books, answer keys to the homework problems, and a series of examinations with answers.
 Student books are hardback, black and white, about 400 pp, and non-consumable.
 Answer keys and tests are paperback.
-Tests are consumable.
+Saxon math curriculum tests are consumable.

 Unless you were -- and still are -- an absolute whiz in algebra, you will find the Saxon Home Study Kits inadequate from Algebra 1/2 up.
 You truly need the solutions manuals that document how to acquire the answers....
 (I speak from experience!
 I tried to do without.
 It was no fun...and I was an algebra whiz in high school.)